 Recent erosion impacts in several North Carolina oceanfront communities have brought shoreline management issues back to the forefront, prompting questions about whether alternatives to beach nourishment should be considered to address chronic erosion.
 These concerns are underscored by the loss of 32 oceanfront homes to erosion in Dare County (Rodanthe and Buxton) since 2020.

 Reflecting these growing concerns, the CRC requested its Science Panel prepare a report on the effects of hard structures along sandy, open-ocean shorelines.
 The CRC approved the Science Panel’s draft report outline at their February 2026 meeting.
-The report is intended to be a high-level review of various types of structures, their advantages and disadvantages, lessons learned from existing projects in North Carolina and other coastal states, cost-benefit considerations, and potential alternatives to hard structures, including approaches.
+The report is intended to be a high-level review of various types of structures, their advantages and disadvantages, lessons learned from existing projects in North Carolina and other coastal states, cost-benefit considerations, tradeoffs, and potential alternatives to hard structures, including approaches currently in use.

 Executive Summary